tbali0524/playground-c2779db2/markdowns/coding-style.md

 You have multiple options to deal with the error messages:

 * Review and correct them manually in `VS Code`.
 This is rather tedious, I would recommend to do it only a few times in the beginning, just to better understand the `PSR-12` coding style requirements.
-(Soon, you will find that writing conforming code becomes natural, and you will get much less errors from `phpcs` for your newer code.
+(Soon, you will find that writing conforming code became natural for you, and you will get much less errors from `phpcs` with your newer code.

 * Let CodeSniffer correct them for you automatically.
-Don't worry, the fixer does not make any modification that would change the behaviour of your code, only the styling will be changed.
+Don't worry, the fixer does not make any modification that would change the behaviour of your code.
+Only the styling will be changed.

 ```bash
 phpcbf --standard=PSR12 -p .
 ```

-* If you cannot (or don't want to) correct a specific rule violation, you can let `phpcs` know that you want to ignore this error in the future.
+* If you cannot (or don't want to) correct a specific rule violation, you can let `phpcs` know that you want to ignore this error inn the future.
-    * A typical example: with _CodinGame_ your code must be in a single file, so whenever you use functions or classes, you instantly violate the following `PSR-1` rule: _"A file should declare new symbols (classes, functions, constants, etc.) and cause no other side effects, but should not do both."_.
+    * A typical example: with _CodinGame_ your code must be in a single file, so whenever you use functions or classes, you instantly violate the following `PSR-1` rule: _"A file should declare new symbols (classes, functions, constants, etc.) and cause no other side effects, but should not do both."_
     * If having multiple classes, another rule is triggered: _"Each class must be in a file by itself"_.
     * Adding the following line to the top of your source file (after the opening `<?php` tag) makes these errors go away:
-        * (Note: The name of the rule to disable was shown in the error message.)
+        * _(Note: The name of the rule to disable was shown in the error message.)_

 ```php
 // phpcs:disable PSR1.Files.SideEffects, PSR1.Classes.ClassDeclaration.MultipleClasses
 ```

-* You can also ignore individual source lines from being checked by adding a `// phpcs:ignore` line before (pr at the end of) the given line.
+* You can also ignore individual source lines from being checked by adding a `// phpcs:ignore` line before (or at the end of) the given line.

 ## Custom configuration file for `phpcs`

 Instead of passing command line arguments each time we run `phpcs`, we can create a config file and save it as `phpcs.xml` in the main project directory.
 See the [phpcs documentation](https://github.com/squizlabs/PHP_CodeSniffer/wiki) for more details.

 As an example, here is a possible phpcs config file: